matze2402/temp_repo/combined/ChEBI.md

 ## Comments

-contains plenty of substance names and short definition as string, as well as additional information on molecules like Average Mass, aligned partially to NIST,IUPAC, NC-IUBMB
+contains plenty of substance names and short definition as string, as well as additional information on molecules like Average Mass aligned partially to NIST,IUPAC, NC-IUBMB